devisis/myrag/README.md

 ### Methodology - Agile

 I decided to take an agile approach for the construction of my site.
-I made use of the projects section on GitHub, to impliments a MoSCoW prioritization technique.
+I made use of the projects section on GitHub, to implements a MoSCoW prioritization technique.
-I molded a user story template and used this to create, and organise my user stories into 3 seperate lists.
+I moulded a user story template and used this to create, and organise my user stories into 3 separate lists.
 Lists which defined where each user story was, in terms of progress.
 To-do, in progress and done, all adequately named for the goal at hand.

 ![Projects Board](documentation/wireframes/projects-board.png)